MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 # Guidelines to create or upgrade a message extension plugin for Microsoft 365 Chat

 > [!NOTE]
-> Microsoft 365 chat is available only in [**Public developer preview**](../resources/dev-preview/developer-preview-intro.md).
+> Microsoft 365 Chat is available only in [**Public developer preview**](../resources/dev-preview/developer-preview-intro.md).

 Microsoft 365 plugins provide integration with various  Microsoft 365 products, such as Teams and Outlook.
 The integration helps users to search or create content in external systems.
 Message extension plugins allow Microsoft 365 Chat to interact with APIs from other software and services through a bot.
-You can:
+With Microsoft 365 Chat, you can:

 * Search for the latest information or record, for example, the latest incident ticket or survey results.
 * Summarize information based on multiple records.
-For example, summarize all incidents tickets related to the project Northwind.
+For example, summarize all incident tickets related to the project Northwind.

 We recommend that you build or upgrade your existing message extensions to maximize their usefulness and usability in Microsoft 365 Chat.
 Message extensions should support one or more search commands, as these are recognized by Microsoft 365 Chat as skills it can execute on behalf of the user.
-Additionally, your extensions should meet the standards for compliance, performance, security, and user experience outlined in this article.
+Additionally, your extensions must meet the standards for compliance, performance, security, and user experience outlined in this article.

 :::image type="content" source="../assets/images/Copilot/ailib-copilot-interface.png" alt-text="Graphic shows the user experience between Microsoft Teams and Microsoft 365 chat.":::